VitNode/vitnode/packages/eslint-config-typescript-vitnode/README.md

 # (VitNode) ESLint Config

-Package providing ESLint & TSConfig configuration from [VitNode](https://vitnode.com/).
+Package providing ESLint & TypeScript _(TSConfig)_ configuration from [VitNode](https://vitnode.com/).

 > [!TIP]
-> This package is not for only VitNode, you can use it in any project.
+> This package is not for only VitNode, you can use it in any project where is TypeScript.

 > [!CAUTION]
 > Only ESLint 8 is supported.
 ESLint 9 is not supported yet.